exoplatform/exo-documentation/docs/Manage-Space.rst

     The "team work" concept becomes very familiar in business environment.
 By establishing one specific team or group, you and your collaborators can work together on important projects.
-Based on the importance of team working, eXo Platform develops the **Space** application, allowing you to collaborate with specific people.
+Based on the importance of team working, eXo Platform develops the **Spaces** application, allowing you to collaborate with specific people.
 The scope of using spaces is so flexible that can be applied for teams, themes, communities or any kind of informal groups to your business